Senior Professional Staff

 Outside of litigation, Mr. Johnson has provided valuation and licensing assistance in diverse industries including securities brokerage, manufacturing, VOIP, telephone handsets, drug testing, internet technology, container design, and trading software.
 In 2013, he valued a high technology patent portfolio (1000+ patents) worth more than $400 million.

 Mr. Johnson attended the University of Michigan on a full scholarship where he received a Bachelor of Science degree in mechanical engineering.
 He also received a Master of Business Administration with a major in finance from the University of Chicago Booth School of Business.
 Mr. Johnson is a licensed C.P.A. and has testified as a damages expert.

 Peter Quies has been engaged in economic research and consulting since 1995.
-Areas of expertise include finance, real estate, entertainment and hospitality.
+Areas of expertise include intellectual property, economic valuation and damages calculations, pharmaceuticals, finance, and real estate.
 Prior efforts include financial modeling and analyses of actual and anticipated performance, the calculation of economic damages, market research, and the collection, tabulation and analysis of economic, financial and statistical data.
 He also has investigated issues relating to the commercial success of patented products.

 Outside the context of litigation, Mr. Quies has been asked to examine potential risks and rewards associated with commercial real estate acquisitions and developments.
 In that regard, he has created financial models, performed feasibility studies, and examined institutional arrangements in the context of the regulatory environment.
 Mr. Quies also has been retained to manage various aspects of the real estate development cycle.
 He has structured and negotiated investments, managed investor relations, overseen project acquisition and development, managed asset performance, and handled asset disposition.
 As a member of the faculty at the Practicing Law Institute, Mr. Quies has lectured on financial theory and its practical applications in litigation.